 The following rules and policies are from the parent hand book.
 Please click on the link below to access the hand book further information from this important document.

-An explanatory note is required when a child is absent from school.
-The note can be sent before the absence or afterwards stating the reason for the absence.
-A telephone call is also appreciated but a written note is essential.
-A note is also required if a child is arriving late or leaving early.
+Parents should advise the school via the Parent Portal when a child is absent from school.
+Notification via the Parent Portal is also required if a child is arriving late or leaving early.
 These children MUST be signed in and out at the school office.
 When leaving early, children are collected from and signed out from the office NOT their classroom.

 Homework provides children with an opportunity to review and practise some aspects of their day's class work.
 Reading for ALL children is essential.
 READERS ARE ACHIEVERS.
 There is NO substitute for reading.
 When children have projects they may take a little longer but no child in primary school should be spending hours doing homework.
 Be assured children WILL have homework in secondary school.
 Most classes give a set homework for the week and children should be encouraged to spread it out over the four nights.

-Should your child genuinely not complete their assigned work a note to their teacher is required.
+Should your child genuinely not complete their assigned work an email to their teacher is required.